 In October, while Mrs SC was gallivanting around Africa (it was work-related, but I still envy her a bit), I took the opportunity to visit England.
 I spent a couple of days on a nostalgic return visit to the south coast – visiting the daughter of an old family friend in Worthing and retracing my 17-year-old self around the centre of Brighton.
 And Hove, actually.
 After which I headed up to Northampton where I continued interviewing my mother about her childhood.

-This time around we were looking in more detail at names of people she has mentioned in passing during earlier interviews.
+This time around we were looking in more detail at names of people she has mentioned in earlier interviews.
 I’m hoping that at least some of the people her parents associated with in Manchester and the East End of London in the 1920s and 30s may have left a mark in the photo databases collected by the National Portrait Gallery.
 Some of them certainly went on to make names for themselves in politics, the arts and local business.

 My hope is to be able to find photos of some of these people taken when they were about the age she would have known them.
 Perhaps the pictures will spark more memories.
 I have to admit, though, that my first attempt – with a picture of Elsa Lanchester – didn’t go down too well.

 Elsa Lanchester was one of my grandmother’s friends and Mum is named after her.
 Mum has always hated being called Elsa.
 Now she tells me she remembers being taken backstage to Elsa’s dressing room when she was performing as Peter Pan.
 “I never liked her.
 She was affected and not a very warm person.”
 However, Mum remembers Elsa’s brother Waldo being “a very nice man” and enjoyed being taken to his marionette theatre.

 Three portraits of Elsa Lanchester.
 In the middle as the Bride in The Bride of Frankenstein.